What areas do we treat?

-Please call Brenda, our receptionist, she can check your ACC claim number to ensure it meets our criteria for fully funded assessment/treatment.
+Please call Wendy, our receptionist, she can check your ACC claim number to ensure it meets our criteria for fully funded assessment/treatment.
 If it does not, she will advise of any costs you are likely to incur.

 Mondays 8:30am - 7:00pm

 Tuesdays 8:30am - 3:00pm

 Thursdays 8:30am - 7:00pm

 Fridays 8:30am - 5:30pm

 Saturdays 8:00am - 11:00am.

 How Can I Make An Appointment?

 Bookings are made by ringing 03 477 5015.
 If your call is not answered by our receptionist Wendy, then please leave a message with our answering service and we will call you back as soon as possible.